jrawbits/VE-Installer/ReadMe.md

 Later, you can start VisionEval just by changing to the runtime directory and starting R (or setting up an R shortcut with the "Start In" folder set to your runtime).

+The self-contained VisionEval installation that results from this builder (and is included in the installers) includes "VisionEval.Rproj" which a runtime user can double-click to interact with the end-user VisionEval environment using RStudio.

 Alternatively, on Windows, you can run the Install-VisionEval.bat file, then double-click RunVisionEval.RData.
 But those shortcuts won't work unless you were able to install R